skyjur/ski-labs/README.md

 - (mycookies <hostname>)[mycookies]

-  Gets cookies from Chrome storage for a given hostname.
-For example use with curl to retrieve a file from private repository:
+  Load cookies from Chrome storage for a given hostname.
+Can be used with curl or wget to load things from internet using credentials of my Chrome browser:

   ```
   $ curl -H `mycookies github.com` http://github.com/Username/MyPrivateRepo/blob/...